Member | Established: 1999 | Member since 1977

 SMO 5: International Public Sector Accounting Standards

-The Belgian government accounting system is on an accrual basis at the central government level and for the Walloon and Brussels local government, for each component of the financial statements (except for cash flow statement).
-It is also true at the Flemish local government level, except for changes in net asset that are recorded on a modified accrual basis.
-Regulation was passed in June 2010 which adopts an accounting system based on IPSAS although it is not fully compliant.
+The Belgian accounting system is on an accrual basis using national standards at the central government level and for the Walloon and Brussels local government, for each component of the financial statements (except for cash flow statement).
+This is the same at the Flemish local government level, except for changes in net asset that are recorded on a modified accrual basis.
+The Belgian Institute of Registered Auditors (IBR-IRE) reports that for the Belgian local authorities, regulation was passed in June 2010 which adopts an accounting system that considers IPSAS.

-Since it is not within the scope of responsibilities of the IEC-IAB to adopt public sector standards, the institute focuses its efforts on promoting the standards to government officials.
-IEC-IAB reports that it meets with the government on a regular basis to promote awareness of the standards.
+Since it is not within the scope of responsibilities of the ITAA to adopt public sector standards, the institute focuses its efforts on promoting IPSAS to government officials.
+ITAA reports that it meets with the government on a regular basis to promote awareness of the standards.

 -